texperience/django-bootstrap-ui/README.rst

             {% endlistgroupitem %}
         {% endlistgroup %}

 #.
-Some bootstrap components support different html tags, to change the default add a parameter:
+Some Bootstrap components support different html tags, to change the default add a parameter:

     .. code:: Django